 I’m a dermatologist at Brigham and Women’s Hospital, which is affiliated with Harvard Medical School.
 At the Brigham, I have a really fun job in that I get to teach medical students, residents, and fellows.
 In my dermatology practice, I care for patients in the hospital and in the outpatient setting.

 Finally, I conduct research on healthcare value (minimizing cost while maximizing outcomes).
 I also do clinical research on alopecia areata, a rare autoimmune disease that causes hair loss.
-My interest in alopecia comes from my experience with my daughter, who has alopecia
+My interest in alopecia comes from my experience with my daughter, who has alopecia and has lost all her hair.

 By way of background, I am board certified in Dermatology and Internal Medicine.
 I am also board certified in Clinical Informatics, the use of data and technology to improve healthcare.